vulcainjs/vulcainjs.github.io/docs/reference/configurations.md

 # Dynamic configuration properties

-Configuration properties often need to be update during runtime without restarting your service.
+Configuration properties often require to be updated at runtime without restarting your services.

 Dynamic properties offers a simple and easy way to update properties on the fly.